Canoo Inc. (GOEV) and the Battle of Fundamentals vs. Technicals

-Canoo Inc. (NASDAQ:GOEV) went up by 4.19% from its latest closing price compared to the recent 1-year high of $24.90.
-The company’s stock price has collected -2.09% of loss in the last five trading sessions.
-Press Release reported on 08/04/21 that Canoo to Announce Second Quarter 2021 Financial Results
+Canoo Inc. (NASDAQ:GOEV) went down by -3.78% from its latest closing price compared to the recent 1-year high of $24.90.
+The company’s stock price has collected -3.90% of loss in the last five trading sessions.
+Barron’s reported on 08/11/21 that Hyliion Drops on Earnings, but All Electric Truck Stocks Are Getting Crushed

 Is It Worth Investing in Canoo Inc. (NASDAQ :GOEV) Right Now?